replot/replot-map/README.md

 }
 ```

-TODO: INSERT AN IMAGE HERE

 - `zoomID` defaults to `null`
 - `zoomScale` defaults to `1`

 If `zoomScale` is passed in, but `zoomID` is not, the Map will be scaled up from its top left corner by `zoomScale`.

+TODO: INSERT AN IMAGE HERE (default,  zoomID="US-AL" and zoomScale="3", zoomID=null and zoomScale="3")

 ### Color
 Colors may be specified by passing in `colorRangeLow` and `colorRangeHigh` props.
 The Map is colored with the gradient in the range of `colorRangeLow` to `colorRangeHigh`, from the smallest to the largest weight.